 What happens if I don’t report?

 It’s important to report the sale of a principal residence on your tax return for the year of the sale, starting with the 2016 tax year.
 If you don’t, you may be liable for capital gains on the sale, plus late charges and interest.
 You may ask the CRA to allow you to amend your tax return to designate your home as a principal residence.
 But if the CRA agrees, a penalty may apply.
 The penalty is $100 per month for each month you’re late, to a maximum of $8,000.
-The CRA has said that it will be communicating the changes to the Income Tax Act concerning the PRE, and that during this communications period it will assess penalties only in the most excessive cases.
-But the CRA has not said when the communications period will end.
+Because the rules is still quite new, CRA may show a little leniency towards you if you don't report - but don't count on it.

 The bottom line